jenkinsci/templating-engine-plugin/docs/concepts/framework-overview/bottom-up.md

 Welcome :wave:!

-This page is going to take you on a journey from how pipelines are typically built today (on a per-application basis), meander through the challenges that causes at scale, and then reverse-engineer together how the Jenkins Templating Engine (JTE) works to remediate those pain points.
+This page is going to take you on a journey from how pipelines are typically built today (on a per-application basis), pausing to look at the challenges that causes at scale, and then step through together how the Jenkins Templating Engine (JTE) works to remediate those pain points.

 This will be one of the lengthier pages in the documentation.
 If you can stick to it, you'll come out the other side seeing pipeline development differently.

 ## <a name="basic-bespoke"></a>Writing Pipelines Without the Jenkins Templating Engine

-Imagine that there are **three** applications that need a pipeline to automate the execution of unit tests and building an artifact.
+Imagine that there are **three** applications that each need a pipeline to automate the execution of unit tests and building an artifact.

 Click through the tabs below to see a pipeline for a Gradle application, a Maven application, and an NPM application.